Dev-cmyser/Notes/Neovim config showcase.md

 I was on it about half a year but when I changed my job I fought a problem - big files has a very long time for indexation

-or Middle of file dont have a highlights if I was there after starting file and then I should to go start file
+or Middle of file dont have a highlights if I was there after starting file and then I should to go start file and go down very slowly

+And The same problem was in Nvchad

+Because I on my own build until now

+I want to try Lunar Nvim and i'll do this in future